Mona Lisa and the Blood Moon: Production

 In October 2018, it was announced Kate Hudson, Craig Robinson, Altonio Jackson, and Zac Efron had joined the cast of the film, with Ana Lily Amirpour directing from a screenplay she wrote.
 John Lesher will serve as a producer under his Le Grisbi Productions banner.
 Black Bicycle Entertainment is producing in association with wiip, Luke Rodgers will executive produce.
 In April 2019, Jun Jong-seo joined the cast of the film.
 In July 2019, it was announced Ed Skrein and Evan Whitten had joined the cast of the film, with Skrein replacing Efron.

 Principal photography began in July 2019.
 Alongside original music by Daniele Luppi, the soundtrack includes several songs by Bottin.
 It was filmed on location in New Orleans, Louisiana.

 Release

 Mona Lisa and the Blood Moon had its world premiere at the 78th Venice International Film Festival on September 5, 2021.
-In March 2022, Saban Films acquired distribution rights to the film.
+On 15 March 2022, Saban Capital Group acquired the North American distribution rights to the film for release via its dedicated division, Saban Films.
 It was released in the United States on September 30, 2022.

 Reception

-On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 75% based on reviews from 65 critics, with an average rating of 6.6/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 74% based on reviews from 68 critics, with an average rating of 6.6/10.
 The website's critics consensus reads, "Mona Lisa and the Blood Moon finds writer-director Ana Lily Amirpour spinning a stylishly lurid – if somewhat narratively undercooked – fantasy yarn."
 Metacritic, which uses a weighted average, assigned the film a score of 69 out of 100, based on 19 critics, indicating "generally favorable reviews".

 Screen Rant has rated it 3.5 stars.